All-Natural Anti-Bacterial Spray35

 Below is the recipe that I’ve formulated, but feel free to play around with it to suit your own tastes.
 Some find the strong scent of tea tree or eucalyptus oils to be a bit overwhelming, so you may want to decrease the amount you use in your spray (or eliminate them completely).

 NOTE: The bottle that’s in the picture is a plastic bottle.
 Ideally, we should be using glass bottles when working with essential oils (or any oils, really!) because the oils can break down the plastic over time.
-Here is a source for an online retailer of glass bottles: http://www.bottles.us/
+Mountain Rose Herbs carries some great glass bottles and spray pumps (misters) that I’ll be ordering very soon!

 - 1 cup water, distilled or filtered